dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 ## Compression

 Clearly, there is a quite of overhead in communication between client and server given there is unreliable and slow network connections speed.
-The typical neural networks have millions of parameters nowadays.
-Sending updates for so many values to a server leads to huge communication costs with a growing number of users and iterations.
-So, to reduce the uplink communication cost, McMahan and group proposes two methods outlined in [this paper](https://arxiv.org/pdf/1610.05492.pdf).
+The typical neural networks have millions of parameters nowadays. <span class='red'>Sending updates for so many values to a server leads to huge communication costs with a growing number of users and iterations.</span> So, to reduce the uplink communication cost, McMahan and group proposes two methods outlined in [this paper](https://arxiv.org/pdf/1610.05492.pdf).
 These are the compression techniques which encode updates with fewer bits, as only updates are communicated to server for averaging.

 - **Sketeched Updates**